Our Team

 MClinPsych, MProfPsych, BPsych(Hons),

-Francesca is a provisionally registered Psychologist who holds a Master of Clinical Psychology and a Master of Professional Psychology.
-She works with adults, adolescents, and children, and utilises a blend of Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) to support clients throughout their therapeutic journey.
+Francesca is a registered Psychologist who holds a Master of Clinical Psychology and a Master of Professional Psychology.
+She works across the lifespan adults (including older adults), adolescents, and children, and utilises a blend of therapy modalities to support clients throughout their therapeutic journey.

 With a warm and empathic person-centred approach, Francesca is passionate about helping individuals overcome challenges and flourish.
 She is driven by a desire to make a meaningful difference and contribute to a healthier and more inclusive society.